pudly/schmopera-hugo/content/articles/a-nextlevel-fledermaus-in-des-moines.md

 ---
-title: A next-level Fledermaus in Des Moines
+title: "A next-level Fledermaus in Des Moines"
 ---

 Flappers, flirtation, and farce!
 [Des Moines Metro Opera](/scene/companies/des-moines-metro-opera/)'s production of *Die Fledermaus* was genuinely fun from start to finish.
 Johann Strauss's operetta is famous for its delightful party scenes, making it a perfect choice for their gala night performance.